 Day 2 – Magnolia Plantation Tour or Charleston Tea Garden

 If you’re thinking about visiting the Charleston Tea Garden and Magnolia Plantation, I have some tips for you.
 While they may seem close in proximity, I would not recommend trying to visit both in one day due to the small roads and potential traffic.
 Instead, I suggest choosing one or the other.
-If you’re staying in the historic district, you’ll need either a tour or car to get to these locations.
+If you’re staying in the historic district, you’ll need either a tour or a car to get to these locations.

 Option 1: Magnolia Plantation